Stability index for algebras with involution: Stability Index of Algebras with Involution

-We now consider the total signature $\sign^H h$ of a hermitian form $h\in W(A,\s)$.
-Since this is a continuous function, there exists an integer $k$ such that $2^k\sign^H (h)$ is the total signature of some quadratic form over $F$.
+We now consider the total signature $\sign^\eta h$ of a hermitian form $h\in W(A,\s)$.
+Since this is a continuous function, there exists a nonnegative integer $k$ such that $2^k\sign^\eta (h)$ is the total signature of some quadratic form over $F$.
 In the next two results we will show that $k$ can be chosen independently of $h$.

-\begin{lemma} There exist disjoint clopen subsets $U_1, \ldots, U_t$ of $\widetilde X_F$ and positive integers $n_1, \ldots, n_t $ such that $\widetilde X_F = U_1 \cup \cdots \cup U_t$ and for every $h \in W(A,\s)$ and $i \in \{1,\ldots, t\}$, there exists $q_i \in W(F)$ such that $\sign(q_i) = 2^{n_i}\sign^H(h)$ on $U_i$. \end{lemma}
+\begin{lemma} There exist disjoint clopen subsets $U_1, \ldots, U_t$ of $\widetilde X_F$ and positive integers $n_1, \ldots, n_t $ such that $\widetilde X_F = U_1 \cup \cdots \cup U_t$ and for every $h \in W(A,\s)$ and $i \in \{1,\ldots, t\}$, there exists $q_i \in W(F)$ such that $\sign(q_i) = 2^{n_i}\sign^\eta(h)$ on $U_i$. \end{lemma}